top of page

 Fuschia

 Choose simpler bloomed varieties, doubles won’t do.
-I used to think this plant had little to offer until I observed a bee‘ nectar robbing’ on a bloom one day.
-Look it up, it’s a fascinating way that bees get around the problem, of difficult to reach blooms.
+I used to think this plant had little to offer until I observed a bee 'nectar robbing’ on a bloom one day.
+Look it up; it’s a fascinating way that bees get around the problem of a difficult to reach bloom.

 Trees and hedgerow